 Highlighting Activity Relationships

-It is possible to highlight the activity relationships by the help of Primavera P6 Filters.
+It is possible to highlight the activity relationships with the help of Primavera P6 Filters.
 This provides a quick review of activity relationships.
 The scheduler can revisit the activity relationships and change if needed.

-In order to see the predecessor and successor detail of each activity, add Predecessor Details and Successor Details columns as shown in the Figure 5.
+In order to see the predecessor and successor detail of each activity, add Predecessor Details and Successor Details columns as shown in Figure 5.

-Click “Apply” button and see the newly added columns, Figure 6.
+Click the “Apply” button and see the newly added columns, Figure 6.

 Now we can see all the predecessor and successor activities of each activity and relationship types.
 In order to highlight all activities that have SS relationships, we will define filtering criteria.
 Select View | Filter By from the main drop-down menu and click the New button to define the filtering parameters as shown in the figure below.
 (Figure 7)

 Name the filter “ Activities with SS Relationships ” and select the Predecessor Details and Successor Details for the parameter and SS for the value.
 Click OK and turn back to the previous window.
-Now select “Highlight activities in current layout which match criteria” as shown in the figure below.
+Now select “Highlight activities in the current layout which match criteria” as shown in the figure below.
 (Figure 8)

-When we se OK all activities that have either a SS predecessor or successor are highlighted in blue, Figure 9.
+When we see OK all activities that have either a SS predecessor or successor are highlighted in blue, Figure 9.

 Project schedules are communication tools in project management.
 Resource allocations are planned, mobilization plans are created, budgets are prepared and project management meetings are assembled in the light of information exist in the schedules.
 Primavera P6 provides four types of relationships to model the sequence of the activities.
 If the activity relationships represent the project execution methods correctly, the critical path of the project will be correct.
 In this article, we discussed how to link activities in Primavera P6.
-By the help of Primavera P6 relationships , it is easier to model the workschedule and network diagrams.
+By the help of Primavera P6 relationships, it is easier to model the work schedule and network diagrams.